alchemy-fr/Phraseanet-Docs/en/Admin/Console.rst

 fields:delete
 *************

-Delete a documentation field from the databox.
+Delete a documentation field from a databox.

 **option** :